Sunday, October 6, 2024

 Breaking Old Trends: Kristina famously refused to marry or have children.

-Broken Pedestal: Kristina, when she/he/they realised that she/he/they did not like Descartes very much upon meeting him in person, and the feeling was mutual aside from being subverted in that the two did still have genuine respect and admiration for each other.
+Broken Pedestal: Kristina, when she realised that she did not like Descartes very much upon meeting him in person, and the feeling was mutual aside from being subverted in that the two did still have genuine respect and admiration for each other.

 Brutal Honesty